2022 Minnesota State Auditor election: Results

-Results by county
+By county

+By congressional district

+Despite losing the state, Wilson won five of eight congressional districts, including one that elected a Democrat.

 Aftermath

 On November 9, the day after the election, Blaha claimed victory in Minnesota's closest race of the year.
 She released a statement, reading in part: "Our victory is a message that Minnesotans want their auditor to continue to focus on local government, to ultimately protect our freedom to make decisions in our own communities."

 Ryan Wilson conceded the same day, saying that he planned to return to practicing law and fundraising for a baseball stadium at Hamel in Medina.

 The 8,435-vote margin was slightly above the threshold for an automatic recount.